Table of Contents

 You can deeply integrate any default, optional, or custom Ant task.
 You can also import Ant builds at runtime, and even partially replace Ant targets dependent on Gradle tasks.

 The Gradle Android Plugin and Android Studio are official tools provided and maintained by the Android SDK Tools team.
+To learn more about using Gradle with Android, please reference the Android Developer Documentation for Gradle.

 Gradle has built in support for compiling and linking programs using Assembler, C/C++ and Obj-C/C++.
 Gradle can build shared and static libraries and executables.